LJW0719/2023_CCTV_CNN/README.md

 + When count the number of people, CCTV video is used.

-+ When count the number of cars, json file is used.
++ When count the number of cars, JSON file is used.

+## 5. Count the number of people (Deep learning)